Volkswagen Touareg SUV review

 Despite its load-carrying credentials, enthusiastic drivers will be pleased to know the Touareg shares its basic underpinnings with the Porsche Cayenne, Bentley Bentayga and Lamborghini Urus, with some of the magic of those three sprinkled on the more affordable VW.
 Clever active suspension counters body lean for improved composure compared to the previous models, while the engine and automatic gearbox are well suited to the type of cruising most SUV drivers will want to do – even if the big wheels mean the ride can feel quite firm at times.

-Most Touaregs will be bought with diesel engines, although the new petrol engine makes a surprisingly sensible choice for anyone with a lower annual mileage.
-A plug-in hybrid version is also in development.
-Both the petrol and diesel engines are 3.0-litre V6s; the diesels are smooth and quiet, available with either 228 or 282bhp and send power through an eight-speed auto gearbox and 4-Motion four-wheel drive system.
+Most Touaregs will be bought with diesel engines, although the new petrol engine makes an appealing choice for anyone with a lower annual mileage.
+Less expensive plug-in hybrid versions would be welcome.
+All petrol, diesel and hybrid models use 3.0-litre V6 engines; the diesels are smooth and quiet, available with either 228 or 282bhp and send power through an eight-speed auto gearbox and 4Motion four-wheel drive system.
 The petrol produces an impressive 337bhp - enough to get the big Volkswagen to 60mph from a standstill in 5.9 seconds.
 That would have beaten many supercars 20 years ago, although fuel consumption is pretty supercar-like as well.

 The interior really steals the show, thanks to VW's fantastic 'Innovision Cockpit', featured for the first time in the new Touareg.
 It sees the dashboard heavily angled towards the driver, with a 12-inch digital instrument cluster appearing to flow into a 15-inch central infotainment panel.
 This is meant to be customised by each user like a smartphone, with drag-and-drop tiles of information and various car settings assigned to your 'driver profile'.
 Not only does it look great, it’s intuitive and responsive to use.
 It’s standard from R-Line Tech upwards, or available optionally for nearly £4,000 on other trim levels.
 The whole interior feels beautifully built, placing the Touareg ahead of many rivals.

 If you want a comfortable and luxurious SUV the Touareg’s excellent interior will certainly be up to scratch.
 However, some may find it difficult to resist the allure of brands with a bit more established prestige in this part of the market.
-VW finished in 19th place in our 2020 Driver Power owner satisfaction survey with 20.2% of owners reporting a fault within the first year of ownership.
+VW finished in 17th place in our 2021 Driver Power owner satisfaction survey, although few premium cars like the Touareg featured.